junlimfe/Capstone3/README.md

 ![vader3](./Figure/vader3.png)

 * **Preview of the time series of pricing and sentiment data:** We are plotting out the time series of stock price of Ford along with its sentiment scores.
-Thanks to text summarization by BERT, the sentiment scores are no longer flat lines due to no variablity.
+Thanks to text summarization by BERT, the sentiment scores are no longer just flat lines due to no variablity.

 ![ford1](./Figure/Ford1.png)